 Who else wants to know the secret to Excel Formulas?Invest in yourself in 2015 and reduce your frustration with formulas in Excel for just $19.95 - Click here to enroll today

-Do you have a message that you want to send to multiple contacts, but you don’t want to do the old BCC trick?
+Do you have a message that you want to send to multiple contacts, one health but you don’t want to do the old BCC trick?
 Better yet… do you want to actually personalise the message for each recipient?

 Instead of “Hi all”, what about “Hi Bill”, “Hi Jane” etc?

 You can, with email merge in Word 2007.

 Email merge works exactly the same as a standard mail merge… except for one big difference.
 Instead of printing individual letters or envelopes or labels… Word 2007 will generate individual emails, send them to your Outlook 2007 outbox, and then when you are next online in Outlook, Outlook will send each your personalised emails to each addressee.